bhatti/api-mock-service/README.md

 ## API Docs
 See Swagger API docs at https://petstore.swagger.io?url=https://raw.githubusercontent.com/bhatti/api-mock-service/main/docs/swagger.yaml

-## Recording a Mock Scenario via HTTP/HTTPS Proxy
+## Recording a API Scenario via HTTP/HTTPS Proxy
-Once you have the API mock service running, the mock service will start two ports on startup, first port (default 8080) will be used to record/play mock scenarios, updating templates or uploading OpenAPIs.
+Once you have the API mock service running, the mock service will start two ports on startup, first port (default 8080) will be used to record/play API scenarios, updating templates or uploading OpenAPIs.
 The second port (default 8081) will setup an HTTP/HTTPS proxy server that you can point to record your scenarios, e.g.
 ```shell
 export http_proxy="http://localhost:8081"